 Tip from the pros: Pets and kids love to play with vertical blinds so they can be prone to cracking if handled roughly.
 Talk to your Design Consultant about ordering extra vanes when ordering your vertical blinds so you can quickly and easily swap out a broken one for an exact match.

 Plus they can be made in some of the widest sizes possible for window treatments.
 But vertical blinds work best for windows that are wider than they are tall Got a wall of windows or massive sliding glass door you're trying to cover?
 Vertical blinds might be right for you.

-If you want to let in a little light, most vertical blinds come with wand control for easy operation.
-Vertical blinds are an ideal choice for large, wide, or sliding glass doors and windows.
+If you want to let in a little light, most vertical blinds come with a tilt wand control for easy operation but some can also be made with a chain loop control.

 If your home has multiple large windows in a row, you can save money by installing drapes only on the outside edges, like bookends.
 This will give the row of windows the appearance of one long piece, without the bulkiness of heavy curtains covering the entire length of the windows.